justinhoward/cutoff/README.md

 - `checkpoint!` is called
 - a network timeout is exceeded

-Patches such as the current Mysql2 patch are designed to ease the burden on developers to manually call `checkpoint!` or configure network timeouts.
+Patches are designed to ease the burden on developers to manually call `checkpoint!` or configure network timeouts.
 The ruby `Timeout` class is not used.
 See Julia Evans' post on [Why Ruby's Timeout is dangerous][julia_evans].

 Patches are only applied by explicit opt-in, and Cutoff can always be used as a standalone library.